statsig-io/mcp-stdio/README.md

 ## Usage

-Add it to Cursor by adding this to your mcp.json:
+Set it up in Cursor:
+ - Go to Cursor > Cursor Settings > MCP
+ - Add a new global MCP server
+ - Add the following json to the mcp.json file

 ```
 {
   "mcpServers": {
     "Statsig": {
-      "command": "node /Users/brocklumbard/Desktop/Repos/mcp-statsig/src/index.ts",
+      "command": "node /<path>/index.js",
       "env": {
         "STATSIG_API_KEY": "console-YOUR-CONSOLE-KEY"
       }